mhtgw/mhtgw/README.md

 Why only one linux kernel version?
 The idea is to learn linux and enhance the kernel to different platforms as if it was a purchased kernel. we believe in one kernel from Linus Torvalds and the Linux Foundation.

+DHCP/DNS Functionality
+There will be 4 types of profiles of users
+- with full internet access.
+- without ads.
+- with restricted sites access.
+- without internet at all.

 **Looking for C/Core Java Developers who can be part of the project.
 Please feel free to email at ramesh at gk at hotmail dot com.**